keblu/MSGARCH/README.md

 * Package: This folder contains the latest developpement version of the package.
 * bin: This folder contains the previous stable version of the package.
 * test: Test folder with an R file containing all the examples from the documentation for test purpose.
-* MSGARCH_0.17.tar.gz: Latest stable version of the package.

 ## Installation